A CDS Option Miscellany: Index options

 Index options are best treated as a separate asset class from single-name options because a literal model of an index option would require a model of correlated spreads and defaults between all the issuers.
+Such an exercise (bottom-up approach) is not necessarily a bad idea, particularly if one wants to consider where the market for index options `should' be trading.
+But while this is potentially useful for strategising it is probably not useful for pricing.
+As likely as not, it will fail to match the market and then one has to work out which of the many parameters to adjust.
 By convention they trade no-knockout, so that exercise is into the `original' index without removing any credits that have defaulted in the life of the option, and this is the case that we analyse here.
 As pointed out by O'Kane \cite{OKane08}\footnote{This is the most coherent treatment of CDS options we have seen and the reader is strongly advised to work through his numerical examples.}, the decision to exercise or not depends on the accrued loss in the pool, as well as the current spread and RPV01, so it is not possible to simply add the front-end protection to the payer price in the way that is done for single-name options.

+Very few references treat the payoff correctly: it is not an option on a spread, but is instead physically settled, and its valuation is understood as the difference of a `spot' and a `strike' index contract, which means that to value it we need find the difference between two Bloomberg CDSW calculations.
+It follows, incidentally, that the most efficient way to calculate the payoff on expiry day is simply to run CDSW at each relevant strike; and as the number of active strikes is fairly small, this is not onerous.
+Nonetheless, the banks, to whom the task of doing this calculation usually falls, can still prove unequal to the task of producing the right number, especially when names have defaulted.